ophidian-lib/core/README.md

 Basically, if a part of this package isn't documented, it's not yet stable.
 (And to start with, none of it is documented.
 Internal comments and JSDocs don't count!)

-As of this release, there are three primary sub-modules:

-- ` build` for building plugins (see the `ophidian.config.mjs` and `package.json` files in [Pane Relief](https://github.com/pjeby/pane-relief) for a usage example),
-- `services` for dividing plugins into smaller components and asking each other -- a thin Obsidian-specific wrapper over [to-use](https://github.com/pjeby/to-use/), and
-- `layout` which provides services for storing persistent settings on the Obsidian workspace or specific items in it (windows, leaves, splits, etc.), with full support for Obsidian's workspaces plugin, and a framework for managing window-specific UI components (for supporting Obsidian 0.15+'s multi-window feature).

-You do not need to import items directly from `services` or `layout`, as all of their exports are re-exported by the top-level `ophidian` package.

-All of these submodules are stable enough that I've started using them in my own plugins, but the layout package is the one currently most likely to grow new functionality, have bugs, or get its API reworked.
+Everything in this package is stable enough that they'r being used in my own plugins, but many subsystems are likely to grow new features or experience refactoring, especially in the area of layout.